r00khaCk/DRC-BE/README.md

 ### `clearUnusedImages.sh`:

-- The script is used to remove unused docker images for maintainence.
+- The script is used to remove unused docker images for maintenance.

 ```bash
 #!/bin/bash